mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ## Simple operations

-Since a secure operation is often expressed in terms of several TensorFlow operations as seen below, as a convenient way of managing complexity while constructing the computation graph we use abstract operations such as `add`, `mul`, and `dot`.
+Since a secure operation will often be expressed in terms of several TensorFlow operations, we use abstract operations such as `add`, `mul`, and `dot` as a convenient way of constructing the computation graph.
 The first one is `add`, where the resulting graph simply instructs the two servers to locally combine the shares they each have using a subgraph constructed by `crt_add`.

 ```python
 def add(x, y):